Estimating flow fields with Reduced Order Models: Model system

-We compute a 3D CFD solution for the described pump model and extract a 2D axial section at the mid-span of the impeller at the nominal operating point (see Figure \ref{fig:testcase2}).
+A Dirichlet inlet boundary condition is set for velocity at the nominal operating point ($ u = 2.12 \,\text{ms}^{-1}$) together with a Neumann (zero-gradient) condition for static pressure.
+At the outlet, Neumann boundary conditions are set for velocity (zero-gradient) and a Dirichlet condition for static pressure.
+The CFD simulation is conducted with OpenFOAM and the \textit{pimpleDyMFoam} solver, which combines a \textit{SIMPLE}~\citep{Patankar1972} and a \textit{PISO}~\citep{Issa1986} algorithm with moving mesh capabilities for unsteady flows.
+For pressure-velocity coupling, the approach from Rhie and Chow~\citep{Rhie1983} is employed.
+The $k$ $-$ $\omega$ $SST$ eddy viscosity turbulence model~\citep{Menter2003} is used due to its wide use for pump flow simulations in combination with automatic wall functions.
+A summary of the numerical setup is given in Table \ref{table:numerical setup}.
+The convergence of the simulation is evaluated by the nonlinear and dimensionless residuals of each equation, which have to be reduced below a value of $10^{-5}$ at each time step.
+In addition, statistical convergence is also ensured, i.e., the change of the time-averaged characteristics (head and inner efficiency) is $<1\%$ between successive revolutions.
+The investigated pump model and its numerical setup are described in detail by Limbach and Skoda~\citep{Limbach2017}.
+We present a summary here and note that Limbach and Skoda~\citep{Limbach2017} used the commercial CFD solver ANSYS CFX 18.0.
+In contrast, we here use the open-source computational mechanics software OpenFOAM~\citep{Weller1998}.
+We use the branch foam-extend 4.0, owing to the confidence we gained from the previous studies on radial pump flows~\citep{Casimir2020, Hundshagen2020}.
+We compute a 3D CFD solution for the described pump model and extract a 2D axial section at the mid-span of the impeller at the nominal operating point (see Figure \ref{fig:testcase}).
 We use a 2D axial section, because it is the purpose of the present paper to demonstrate a flow field estimation in realtime is possible in principle with reduced models.
 While more technically involved, we expect the extension to the 3D case to be straight forward once the appropriate methods have been established.
 Flow fields are interpolated to a fixed cartesian grid containing all the time-variant grid solutions to simplify the model reduction steps.
 The impeller solid domain is enforced with an a posteriori approximation of interpolated values from the surrounding flow fields.
-This interpolation uses an algorithm based on a penalized least squares method to smooth the values between the suction and pressure side of the impeller blades~\citep[see, e.g.,][]{Garcia2010}.
+This interpolation uses an algorithm based on a penalized least squares method to smooth the values between the suction and pressure side of the impeller blades~(see, e.g., \citep{Garcia2010}).
 In Figure \ref{fig:Usnapshot}, an example for such an interpolation from the body-fitted moving grid to the fixed cartesian grid is shown.
 As a result of this interpolation, the flow fields that are used for the model order reduction contain no moving structures or moving grids.
 This combined solid-fluid domain consideration allows the model order reduction to be carried out in a fixed grid, even for moving boundary problems.